TomSpencerLondon/coder-craftsman/src/pages/2020-05-03-post-twenty-eight/index.md

 - The decorator adds its own behavior before and/or after delegating to the object it's decorating to do the rest of the job.
 - You can decorate objects at any time, including dynamically at runtime with as many decorators as we like.

-For example, the ornaments that are added to pine or fir trees are examples of Decorators.
-Lights, garland, candy canes, glass ornaments, etc., can be added to a tree to give it a festive look.
-The ornaments do not change the tree itself which is recognizable as a Christmas tree regardless of particular ornaments used.
-As an example of additional functionality, the addition of lights allows one to &quot;light up&quot; a Christmas tree.</p>
+For example, the ornaments that are added to Christmas trees are examples of Decorators.
+Lights, baubles, glass ornaments, etc., can be added to a tree to give it a festive look.
+The ornaments do not change the tree itself which is recognisable as a Christmas tree regardless of particular ornaments used.
+As an example of additional functionality, the addition of lights allows one to &quot;light up&quot; a Christmas tree.

-<p>Another example: assault gun is a deadly weapon on it's own.
-But you can apply certain &quot;decorations&quot; to make it more accurate, silent and devastating.</p>
+Another example is an assault gun, it's is a deadly weapon on it's own,but you can apply certain &quot;decorations&quot; to make it more accurate, silent and devastating.

 So let's take a look at it in action.